Toronto Day Trip to Niagara Falls, Ontario

 (514) 446-6789

-While the three waterfalls are the primary draw, Fallsview Boulevard is the entertainment center of the city.
-In fact, you can find many attractions here, including Fallsview Casino, Fallsview Indoor Waterpark and the 520-foot-tall Skylon Tower.
-Of the many things to do in the Fallsview area, Skylon Tower is your top choice on your daytrip.
-Not only can you get a 360-degree view of Niagara Falls from its observation deck, you can also dine in its Revolving Dining Room.
-What’s more, if you decide to dine at Skylon Tower, admission to the observation deck is free.
-Of course, there are many more things to do in Fallsview, such as a fun zone, Avalon Theatre and casual or upscale dining.
+While the three waterfalls are the primary draw, Fallsview Boulevard is the city’s entertainment center.
+Many attractions here include Fallsview Casino, Fallsview Indoor Waterpark, and the 520-foot-tall Skylon Tower.
+Of the many things to do in the Fallsview area, Skylon Tower is your top choice for your day trip.
+You can get a 360-degree view of Niagara Falls from its observation deck and dine in its Revolving Dining Room.
+Moreover, if you decide to eat at Skylon Tower, admission to the observation deck is free.
+Of course, there are many more things to do in Fallsview, such as a fun zone, Avalon Theatre, and casual or upscale dining.

 Niagara City Cruises